Sedgefield : Ceddesfield

 To the east beyond the valley of the Skerne it becomes more rolling as we enter the magnesian limestone country near Hartlepool.
 The same is true to the north but there you enter the old coalfield area where we find the larger former mining settlements as we do also to the west beyond the motorway.
 This means that Sedgefield is the principal town of a very distinct corner of the historic County of Durham.

-Villages, farms and hamlets in the Sedgefield area include Butterwick to the east of Sedgefield which means ‘dairy farm’ and is still a farm today.
+Villages, farms and hamlets in the Sedgefield area include Butterwick to the east of Sedgefield which means ‘dairy farm’ and still a farm today.
 To its south is the site of a deserted medieval village near the Stockton Road called Layton.
-Farms called Layton still stand nearby and were once owned by the Layton family (named from the place) and later by the Brackenburys, Mundevilles and Conyers.
+Farms called Layton stand nearby and were once owned by the Layton family (named from the place) and later by the Brackenburys, Mundevilles and Conyers.

-There is another deserted medieval village to the south west of here.
-Called Shotton it is just to the west of a farm.
-The outlines of both deserted villages can clearly be seen in satellite photos.
+There is another deserted medieval village south west of here. called Shotton nearby and the outlines of both villages can clearly be seen in satellite photos.
 Shotton means farm on a ‘sceot’ or ‘steep slope’ the slope being that which descends to the Shotton Beck.
-Shotton should not be confused with Old Shotton or Shotton Colliery which are both much further to the north east near Peterlee.
+Shotton should not be confused with Old Shotton or Shotton Colliery which are much further to the north east near Peterlee.

-Much of the land to the south east of Sedgefield is very poorly drained and dominated by ‘carrs’.
-This proved a challenge for the Victorian engineers who built what is now the East Coast Main Line through the area and no doubt also for those who built the neighbouring A1M motorway in the late 1960s.
+Much of the land south east of Sedgefield is poorly drained and dominated by ‘carrs’.
+This proved a challenge for Victorian engineers who built what is now the East Coast Main Line through the area and no doubt also for those who built the neighbouring A1M motorway in the late 1960s.